 - Student Leadership opportunities.

-- Rock and Water (currently delivered in Year 4) aims to apply a physical/social approach to assist boys and girls in their development to adulthood by increasing their self-realisation, self-confidence, self-respect, boundary awareness, self-awareness and intuition.
+- Rock and Water program aims to apply a physical/social approach to assist boys and girls in their development to adulthood by increasing their self-realisation, self-confidence, self-respect, boundary awareness, self-awareness and intuition.

-At MacKillop we all share a responsibility to create a culture of caring which will NOT tolerate bullying.
+At MacKillop, we all share a responsibility to create a culture of caring that will NOT tolerate bullying.
 We believe all members of the community have the right to a learning and work environment free from intimidation, humiliation and hurt.
-Please see related documents below more information.
+Please see the related documents below for more information.